TheCowboyAI/nixos-yubikey/reset-keys.md

 - **Prerequisites**

   - Ensures all necessary tools are installed (`gpg`, `ykman`, `ssh`, etc.) through the use of the Flake.
+  - Ensures all necessary tools are installed (`gpg`, `ykman`, `ssh`, etc.) through the use of the Flake.

 - **Backup**

   - Before running the script, it's recommended to backup any existing keys or configurations.
+  - This will kill your existing keys.
   - This will kill your existing keys.

 ---